Ram-adhan/Ram-adhan/README.md

 * https://ram-adhan.github.io/

 ### Led Clock
 This is my first usable IOT Project.
 Syncing Real-Time-Clock with NTP server from Google.
-Then, light-up the time in positioned LED to display the current time you can check the repository here:
+Then, light-up positioned LED to display the current time you can check the repository here:
 * https://github.com/Ram-adhan/led-clock